A Survey on Transformer Compression: Architecture Adaptive Compression

 \subsubsection{Overview of Pruning}

-Neural network pruning has long been recognized as an effective method for shrinking model size and speeding up model inference.
-The taxonomy of pruning methods can be quite complicated, including the sequential order of pruning and model training, structure specification, and the way to determine the pruned parameters~\cite{Cheng2023ASO}.
-Within the scope of this review, however, limiting the source model as a pre-trained large transformer for natural language processing~\cite{Devlin2019BERTPO,brown2020language} or visual recognition~\cite{Dosovitskiy2020AnII,Touvron2020TrainingDI,tang2020scop, Liu2021SwinTH} puts forward several specific categories of techniques to be addressed (Fig.~\ref{prune_overview}).
+Neural network pruning has long been recognized as an effective method for making models more compact and speeding up model inference.
+The taxonomy of pruning methods can be quite complicated, including the sequential order of pruning and model training, structure specification, and the way to determine the pruned parameters~\cite{Cheng2023ASO}.This study, however, limits the scope of the source model as a pre-trained large Transformer for natural language processing~\cite{Devlin2019BERTPO,brown2020language} and for visual recognition~\cite{Dosovitskiy2020AnII,Touvron2020TrainingDI,Liu2021SwinTH}, raising several specific categories of techniques to be addressed (Fig.~\ref{prune_overview}).

 As pre-training accounts for most of the model performance for downstream tasks, pruning after training (PAT)~\cite{Renda2020ComparingRA} becomes a major choice.
-At a high level, the whole process consists of pre-training, pruning, and retraining performance recovery.
-However, the multi-task nature of pre-training and huge computational in the retraining phase also lead to critical issues to be addressed for pruning large transformer models, as detailed later.
+From a high-level perspective, the whole process consists of pre-training, pruning, and retraining performance recovery.
+However, the multi-task nature of pre-training and huge computational in the retraining phase also lead to critical issues to be addressed for pruning large Transformer models, as detailed later.

-On the other hand, the structure specification of pruning separates the techniques into unstructured and structured pruning.
+The methods available for pruning are generally split into two categories according to the structure specification of pruning: unstructured pruning and structured pruning.
 The former conducts pruning at the finest-grained level~\cite{Lee2018SNIPSN,Zhang2018ASD}, i.e., weight-wise pruning, which follows the optimization problem below,

 where $L$ is the general loss function on the dataset $D$, $\mathbf{\theta}$ denotes the model parameter, and $k$ denotes the targeted non-zero weight number.